 For this month’s update our wealth consultant manager, Chandni Gupta, spoke with our chief investment officer, James McManus, on the recovery trajectory for 2021, market headwinds, stimulus policy, Asia’s performance and the breakdown of Nutmeg’s SRI portfolios.

-It seemed like markets had a relatively positive start to the year but as the month progressed, we have seen the return of some volatility.
+It seemed like markets had a relatively positive start to the year but as the month progressed, t seemed like markets had a relatively positive start to the year but as the month progressed, we have seen the return of some volatility.
 How did markets perform in January?

 Well, stock markets across the globe certainly started the month brightly, picking up where they left off last year with major indices in the US and emerging markets reaching new all-time highs towards the middle of the month.
 That strong start was powered by a continued recovery in many global trade indicators and a strong month for Asian equity markets.
 US smaller companies have also continued their strong performance, buoyed by the prospect of further US fiscal support.

 Unfortunately though, the bright start to the year in equity markets couldn’t be maintained in the final week of January.
 Global stock markets turned lower as volatility returned, with developed stock markets ending January around 1% lower than where they started.
 However, emerging markets’ brighter start to the month meant they still finished 3.8% higher than where they ended 2020.
 Closer to home there has not been any material relief rally in UK equities following the conclusion of the Brexit agreement: UK equities delivered slightly negative returns on the month, though they were broadly in line with the global index.